Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

    > Note: Going from Unity world space to ROS world space requires a conversion.
 Unity's `(x,y,z)` is equivalent to the ROS `(z,-x,y)` coordinate.

 4. Return to the Unity Editor.
+Now that the message contents have been defined and the publisher script added, it needs to be added to the Unity world to run its functionality.
 Right click in the Hierarchy window and select "Create Empty" to add a new empty GameObject.
 Name it `Publisher`.
 Add the newly created SourceDestinationPublisher component to the Publisher GameObject by selecting the Publisher object.
 Click "Add Component" in the Inspector, and begin typing "SourceDestinationPublisher."
 Select the component when it appears.
    > Note: Alternatively, you can drag the script from the Project window onto the Publisher object in the Hierarchy window.

    ![](img/2_sourcedest.gif)

-5. Create another GameObject, name it RosConnect, and add the script `Assets/Plugins/TCPConnector/ROSConnection` to it in the same way.
+1. Next, the object that will hold the TCP functionality needs to be added.
+Create another GameObject, name it RosConnect, and add the script `Assets/Plugins/TCPConnector/ROSConnection` to it in the same way.

-6. Select the Target object in the Hierarchy and assign it to the `Target` field in the Publisher.
+1. Note that these components show empty member variables in the Inspector window, which need to be assigned.
+Select the Target object in the Hierarchy and assign it to the `Target` field in the Publisher.
 Similarly, assign the TargetPlacement object to the `TargetPlacement` field.
 Assign the niryo_one robot to the `Niryo One` field.
 Finally, assign the newly created RosConnect object to the `Ros` field.

    ![](img/2_target.gif)

-7. Once again, select the RosConnect object.
+1. Once again, select the RosConnect object.
 The `Host Name` should be the IP address of your ROS machine (*not* the one running Unity).

    - Find the IP address of your ROS machine.
 In Ubuntu, open a terminal window, and enter `hostname -I`.

    - Replace the `Host Name` value with the IP address of your ROS machine.
 Ensure that the `Host Port` is set to `10000`.

-8. In the Hierarchy window, right click to add a new UI > Button.
+1. To call the `Publish()` function, a UI element will be added for user input.
+In the Hierarchy window, right click to add a new UI > Button.
 Note that this will create a new Canvas parent as well.
 	> Note: In the `Game` view, you will see the button appear in the bottom left corner as an overlay.
 In `Scene` view the button will be rendered on a canvas object that may not be visible.

    > Note: In case the Button does not start in the bottom left, it can be moved by setting the `Pos X` and `Pos Y` values in its Rect Transform component.
 For example, setting its Position to `(-200, -200, 0)` would set its position to the bottom right area of the screen.